 Our only issue with the KitchenBoss is the magnetic dial.
 The dial is attached to the sous vide through magnetics, which is done to achieve the IPX7 waterproof rating.
 The magnets tend to get a little sticky, which makes it difficult to control the temperature.
 This inconvenience is a small price to pay for the performance of the KitchenBoss, as well as its amazing waterproof rating.
 Whether you are a seasoned sous vide chef or you're looking to break into this amazingly convenient way of cooking your proteins and veggies, the KitchenBoss is an excellent purchase.
 While it not only offers up the highest level of performance, it is also one of the better-priced models in our fleet.

-touch button presses.
-A long press will adjust the time by three degrees and the temperature by 30 minutes, while a short press changes the time by one minute and the temperature by 0.1 degrees.
-The long and short presses take a little getting used to, and adjusting the temperature by such small increments can take a while, but the learning curve is quick and, overall, a very small price to pay for this low-cost sous vide.
+Adjusting the time and temperature entails pressing a series of touch buttons.
+A long press will adjust the time by three degrees and the temperature by 30 minutes.
+Meanwhile, a short press changes the time by one minute and the temperature by 0.1 degrees.
+Needless to say, there's a learning curve to the process.
+Adjusting the temperature by such small increments can also take a while.
+Luckily, it doesn't take long to catch on, and we feel it is a small price to pay for this low-cost sous vide unit.
 It is also worth noting that the attachment style is a large plastic clip.
 It has steps to ensure you have some control over the submergence level, but we prefer a screw clamp.
-If you are looking to break into the world of sous vide cooking and would still like to have enough money to buy a nice cut of meat after, the Keylitos is the perfect option.
+If you are looking to start your sous vide cooking journey and still want enough money to buy a quality cut of meat after, the Keylitos is the perfect option.

 If you don't need a full-sized sous vide machine, consider a smaller device like the Anova Culinary Precision Cooker Nano.
 This sous vide can keep temperatures super-stable for look cooking times.
 It is simple, intuitive, and features outstanding temperature control.
 Though it doesn't circulate as fast as some models, it still circulates quite well, and we love the smart features available through the Anova Culinary app.
 You can find a number of recipes to make from pre-programmed instructions or create your own in this app and save them to use for future meals.

-The Anova Culinary Precision Cooker Nano's heating unit is smaller and less powerful than some larger models, so it takes longer to heat up initially.
-It can also take a bit of time to overcome the addition of food and get back to temperature.
-All in all, the Anova Nano is a great choice for those on a slightly tighter budget who still want a premium sous vide that excels at holding temperatures.
-Keep in mind that it does require a bit of patience and willingness to preheat your water beforehand.
+The heating unit of the Anova Nano is smaller and less powerful than some larger models, so it takes longer to heat up initially.
+It can also take a bit of time to overcome the addition of food and return to temperature.
+If you're shopping on a slightly tighter budget and still want a premium sous vide that excels at holding temperatures, then you'll find this unit is a great choice.
+Bear in mind, it requires some patience and willingness to preheat your water beforehand.

 The Greater Goods Precision Cooker is a very user-friendly option, also at a steal of a price.
 It has a large LCD screen that is easy to read, even from across the room.
 The large dial, which controls the cook time and temperature, spins without a hitch, which makes it easy to adjust.
 The circulation is efficient, resulting in a fast heat and decent recovery time.
 The large screw clamp is sturdy and reliable, making it easy to clip to any tub, Tupperware, or pot, and the sleek design is a crowd-pleaser.
 As the name suggests, this sous vide is also extremely quiet, so those especially affected by noise will appreciate this appliance.

-When compared to our other top performers, the Greater Goods has a slightly less accurate temperature.
-That being said, the margin of error is still less than one degree, which is pretty inconsequential when it comes to the overall quality of the experience.
-It also must be running to set the time and temperature.
-This is a little inconvenient but does not affect the outcome of the food you're making.
-If you are looking for super quiet, budget-friendly sous vide, the Greater Goods is a good pick.
+Compared to our other top performers, the Greater Goods has a slightly less accurate temperature.
+That said, the margin of error is still less than one degree, which is pretty insignificant regarding the overall quality of the experience.
+Additionally, the unit must be running to set the time and temperature, which is somewhat inconvenient.
+However, it does not affect the outcome of the food you're making.
+If you want a super quiet, budget-friendly sous vide, the Greater Goods is a prime choice.

 Sous vide machines were subjected to more than 16 individual tests to assess their performance.
 We split our testing process into three weighted metrics — Temperature, Circulation, and Ease of Use — each composed of different side-by-side tests.
 We used calibrated lab-grade thermometers and temperature loggers for our thermal accuracy tests.
 The most important rating is the temperature, which corresponds to 40% of the overall score.
 We used lab-grade equipment to measure and compare the temperature accuracy of each product.
 This rating is informed by four specific tests comprised of time to heat (10% of the rating), recovery time (30%), temperature stability (30%), and temperature accuracy (30%).
 This review also utilizes research and observations from multiple testers to round out our information and compare each competitor's performance.